Conformal blocks attached to twisted groups: Introduction

+It is important to remark that after the first draft of this paper was completed, several authors worked towards a definition and properties of conformal blocks attached to twisted groups arising from coverings.
+In particular Zelaci in \cite{zelaci2017moduli} constructs special cases of twisted conformal blocks and relates them to global sections of line bundles on appropriate $\Bun_\H$.
+In the more recent pre-print \cite{KumarHong}, Hong and Kumar construct conformal blocks attached to groups arising from Galois coverings which are not necessarily cyclic, generalizing the factorization rules and projective connection, and establishing their relation to global sections of line bundles.
+It is worth to mention that their construction is compatible with the one presented in \cite{zelaci2017moduli} and in this paper.\\

 We now give an overview of how the twisted conformal blocks are defined, generalizing the methods used in \cite{kac1994infinite}, \cite{tsuchiya1989conformal} and \cite{looijenga2005conformal}.
+To start with, let us briefly explain how a Galois covering determines a twisted group.
+We fix the cyclic group $\Gamma:=\ZZ/p\ZZ$ of prime order $p$ and a group homomorphism $\rho \colon \Gamma \to \Aut(G)$.
+To every $\Gamma$-covering $q \colon \Xt \to X$ of curves, we associate the sheaf of groups $\H$ defined as the group of $\Gamma$-invariants of the Weil restriction of $\Xt \times_k G$ along $q$, i.e. $\H= q_*(\Xt \times_k G)^\Gamma$.
+The Lie algebra of $\H$ is denoted $\h$.
+The preliminaries on coverings, on the stack parametrizing them and on the construction of $\H$ are collected in Section \ref{sec-HurwitzStacks}.

-For simplicity we consider $(\Xt \to X, \p) \in \Hur(\Spec(k))$ and denote $\h=\Lie(\H)$.
-Observe that since $\p$ is not a branch point, $\h|_\p$ is isomorphic, although non canonically, to $\g$.
-It follows that once we choose such an isomorphism, we can use the classical construction \cite[Chapters 7 and 9]{kac1994infinite} to associate to each representation $\V \in \Repl(\h|_\p) \cong P_\ell$ the integrable highest weight representation $\Hhn{\V}$ of $\HhL$, a central extension of $\hL=\h\otimes_k k((t))$ defined in terms of Killing form and residue pairing.
+To construct the sheaf of covacua, we explain how to associate to each Galois covering $(q \colon \Xt \to X, \p) \in \Hur(\Spec(k))$ and representation $\V$ of $\h|_{\p}$ a finite dimensional vector space.
+We want to remark that in our construction, we assume the point $\p$ marking $X$ is disjoint from the branch locus of $q$: this implies that $\h|_\p$ is isomorphic, although non canonically, to $\g$.
+It follows that once we choose such an isomorphism, we can use the classical construction \cite[Chapter 7]{kac1994infinite} to associate to each representation $\V \in \Repl(\h|_\p)$ the integrable highest weight representation $\Hhn{\V}$ of $\HhL$, a central extension of $\hL=\h|_{k(\!(t)\!)}$ defined in terms of Killing form and residue pairing.
 The key point is to see that this construction is actually independent of the isomorphism chosen between $\h|_\p$ and $\g$.
-The Lie algebra $\hA:= \h|_{X \setminus \p}$ is a sub Lie algebra of $\HhL$ and we set $\Hhn{\V}_X$ to be the quotient $\hA \Qsx \Hhn{\V}$.
-The construction of the sheaf of conformal blocks runs similarly for any family $(\Xt \to X, \sigma) \in \bHur(S)$, being careful that the isomorphism between $\h|_{\sigma(S)}$ and $\g \otimes_k S$ exists only locally.
+Thanks to the residue theorem, the Lie algebra $\hA:= \h|_{X \setminus \p}$ is a Lie subalgebra of $\HhL$ and we set $\VV_\ell(\V)_X$ to be the quotient $\hA \Qsx \Hhn{\V}$.
+The construction of the sheaf of covacua runs similarly for any family of coverings $(\Xt \to X, \sigma) \in \bHur(S)$, being careful that the isomorphism between $\h|_{\sigma(S)}$ and $\g \otimes_k S$ exists only locally on $S$.
+The construction of the sheaf is the content of Section \ref{sec-ConformalBlocks}.